microsoft/OSSGadget/README.md

 $ oss-download pkg:npm/left-pad
 ```

 This will download left-pad into a newly-created directory named `npm-left-pad@1.3.0`.
+(Because, at the time of this writing, 1.3.0
+was the latest version of [left-pad](https://www.npmjs.com/package/left-pad)).

 Each of the programs contains information on command line options (`--help`).